waimea-pahyde/level-2-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-I will run the program multiple times, and when prompted, enter in 21 and 4 as the sqaure I want to move my coins to.
+I will run the program multiple times, and when prompted, enter in 21 and -4 as the sqaure I want to move my coins to.
 ### Expected Test Result

-The program will return 'That square does not exist'
+The program will return an error messgae.

 ---
 ## Invalid - If the3 user wants to move their coin to a square with a coin in it